 Our office is pleased to offer patients multiple sedation options for your treatment.

-Nitrous oxide, also know as laughing gas, is used daily in dentistry for its anesthetic and analgesic effects.
+Nitrous oxide, also known as laughing gas, is used daily in dentistry for its anesthetic and analgesic effects.
 Nitrous oxide is not intended to put the patient to sleep, rather it used to make the patient feel more relaxed.
 The level of the nitrous oxide is titrated by the doctor.
 When the treatment is complete, the nitrous oxide will be flushed from the patient’s body by breathing oxygen for a period of approximately 10 minutes.
-This is the only level of sedation that the patient usually does not require a driver at the conclusion of the procedure.

 Oral Conscious Sedation

-Oral conscious sedation is a pill that is administered in the office approximately one hour prior to the start of the patient’s procedure.
+Oral conscious sedation is a pill that is administered in our office approximately one hour prior to the start of the patient’s procedure.
 The most commonly used oral sedative in our office is Halcion (a close relative of Valium).
-The advantage of oral conscious sedation is the patient is typically in a more relaxed state than nitrous oxide alone and frequently the patient will experience amnesia from the medication.
-Often patients will have little recollection of the procedure.
+The advantage of oral conscious sedation is the patient is typically in a more relaxed state than nitrous oxide alone and frequently the patient will have no recollection of the procedure.
 The patient will require a driver to take them home at the conclusion of the procedure and stay with them until the effects of the medication have worn off.
 (PostOp Instructions)

 Moderate IV Sedation